 Published by Madison

 I'm from Florida, a junior at the University of Central Florida.
 Currently, I'm a political science-IR major.
-I'm a Thespian, avid traveler and explorer of all things worth exploring.
+I'm an avid traveler and explorer of all things worth exploring.
 Hoarder of books and movies, and caretaker to my beloved camera and piano.
 I think conformity and math are terrible, but vegetarianism and nature conservation are awesome.
-Traveling is also a huge passion of mine, I thank my parents for that, as they have taken my 2 sisters and I around the world.
-I have been to South Africa, multiple places in Europe, Turkey and Canada, as well as other states in the U.S. I have a variety of interests from photography to theatre to the great outdoors.
+Traveling is also a huge passion of mine.
+I thank my parents for that, as they took my two sisters and I around the world from the time we were in diapers; now I'll forever have the travel bug.
+I have a variety of interests from photography to theatre to the great outdoors.
 Growing up, I always felt an urge to get out in the world, explore and be actively involved in efforts dedicated to making changes in the world, impacting something or someone in a inspirational and positive way.
 It's important to notice what is happening in the world, to fight for what is good and what is right.
-As someone who is diagnosed with clinical depression and ADHD, I am an advocate for mental health education and thus one of the cornerstones for the foundation of this blog was writing to inspire others;to say, whether it's through a review or a poem, that the human experience is a hard one but worthwhile.
+As someone who is diagnosed with clinical depression and ADHD, I am an advocate for mental health education and thus one of the cornerstones of this blog is writing to inspire others;to say, whether it's through a review or a poem, that the human experience is a hard one but worthwhile.
 This blog covers entertainment, travel, current events and personal pieces as well.
 Thanks for stopping by! :)